codepilotsf/ezpz-ui/src/routes/textarea/+page.md

 <script>
-	import { Input, Button } from '$lib/ui';
+	import { Textarea, Button } from '$lib/ui';
   import Tables from './Tables.svelte';
-  let name = '';
+  let message = $state('');
 </script>

 # Textarea

-Use Input for form inputs including text, password, email, url, and search.
+Use Textarea for form text fields.
+By default, the Textarea will grow to contain the text entered by the user.

 ---